Dekxisosta/AsacocoEventBooking/README.md

 * JTextArea for transaction logs
 * JOptionPane to confirm bookings
 * The user should enter the number of tickets using JTextField.

+### What You Could Do To Make It Better:

+* Add Icons for the JCheckBoxes
+* Change the Array Structure where column indices have all the details for one event